miaojuanfeng/cii_document/ciiconfig.md

 ```
 /**
-* Fetch a config file item with slash appended (if not empty)
+* Fetch a config item with slash appended (if not empty)
 *
 * @param     string         $item    Config item name
 *